Watch: Shoppers hit out as vegan protesters storm St Lukes supermarket

 In a video of the incident, Countdown staff can be seen approaching the activists asking if they had permission to be here.

-But event organiser Amanda Rippon retaliated by shouting at staff saying they were peacefully protesting for "victims"
+But event organiser Amanda Rippon retaliated by shouting at staff saying they were peacefully protesting for "victims".

 The video shows shoppers being interfered with from buying meat, with customers losing their patience and lashing out at the protesters.